railsrumble/railsrumble.github.com/conduct.markdown

 ## Contact Information

-If you are being harassed, notice that someone else is being harassed, or have any other concerns, please send an email to [support@railsrumble.com](mailto:support@railsrumble.com) or contact **tsmango** on Twitter or IRC.
+If you are being harassed, notice that someone else is being harassed, or have any other concerns, please send an email to [support@railsrumble.com](mailto:support@railsrumble.com) or contact **tsmango** on Twitter or in the [#rails-rumble](https://slackline.io/shared_channels/rails-rumble) Slackline.

 ## License